GoogleChrome/developer.chrome.com/site/en/docs/webstore/manage/index.md

 ## Check your item's status

 The status of your item appears in the [developer dashboard][dev-dashboard] next to each item.
-The status can be Published, Pending, Rejected or Taken Down.
+The status can be Published, Pending, Rejected, or Taken Down.

 {% Img src="image/BhuKGJaIeLNPW9ehns59NfwqKxF2/bUbtISU01bab8WyWqonX.png", alt="Developer dashboard status types", width="800", height="221" %}